Unpaid Practicum/Field Experience Opportunity

-This is a non-paid, practicum or capstone position that will provide a student with the opportunity to collaborate with public health professionals while fulfilling course and/or degree requirements.
-Position will be approximately six months or as necessary to complete university requirements.
+This is a non-paid, practicum position that will provide undergraduate and graduate students the opportunity to collaborate with public health professionals and contribute to LPHI's projects and initiatives while fulfilling course and/or degree requirements.
+The practicum student will integrate and apply classroom knowledge in a public health work setting with an opportunity to enhance professional development skills.

 The scope of this student’s responsibilities will be determined based on prior experience and qualifications of the selected candidate.
 The candidate will help support coordination of activities and an individual scope of work will be developed within one or more of the focus areas below based upon the candidate’s interest, experience, and qualifications as well as LPHI’s needs.